Cuthbert Heath: Subsequent career 1907–1939

 Heath sold the first Lloyd's auto insurance policy in 1907, for American drivers and their cars.
 In 1912 he sold the first fleet coverage, to a meat-packing company in Chicago.

 In 1911 he was elected to Lloyd's Committee, its governing body, and served on it through 1915.
-Also in 1911, non-marine insurance at Lloyd's, which he had initiated and so greatly expanded, was given official legal recognition and status, via the Parliamentary Lloyd's Act of 1911.
+Also in 1911, non-marine insurance at Lloyd's, which he had initiated and so greatly expanded, was given official legal recognition and status, via the parliamentary Lloyd's Act 1911.
 In December 1911 The Times wrote of him, summarizing his achievements:

 Mr Heath is head of CE Heath and Co, brokers and underwriters, and a director of the Excess Insurance Company, the Fine Arts and General Insurance Company, and of John Broadwood & Sons.
 He was the pioneer of Lloyd's fire business, and practically all the miscellaneous classes of insurance.
 While he has been a leader in what may be decided as the most hazardous risks, he has consistently pressed for safeguarding further the financial security of Lloyd's members.

 During the First World War (1914–1918), Heath engaged in a considerable number of civilian service activities, including donating his mansion for use as a military hospital, for which he was awarded an OBE.
 Business-wise, in 1915, following Zeppelin attacks on London, he estimated the number of Zeppelins, the frequency of attacks, the number of bombs each Zeppelin could carry, the damage area of an explosion, and how much of London was built up as opposed to open spaces.
 After calculating his risks he offered bomb insurance through the end of the war, raising and lowering his premiums with the intensity of the attacks.

 In 1919 Heath ventured into aviation insurance, and started the British Aviation Insurance Association.
 Also by 1919, he was noted as "the leader among the Lloyd's underwriters", with his finger on the pulse of the insurance public.

 During the 1920s Heath withdrew from daily business at Lloyd's, but his syndicate continued to lead the non-marine market.
 By the 1930s his annual income was estimated to be £60,000, and his syndicate was underwriting for 300 members.